Frank Eugene Lutz: Biography

 He graduated from Haverford College, Pennsylvania, in 1900 (A.B.), then from the University of Chicago in 1902 (A.M.), and then entered University College, London, England, where he was a student of Karl Pearson.
 He was resident investigator at the Carnegie Institution's new Station for Experimental Evolution at Cold Spring Harbor, Long Island, New York from 1904 to 1909 where he did genetic studies of Drosophila.
 He received a Ph.D. from the University of Chicago in 1907.
 His thesis was on cricket variation.
 In 1909, he became assistant curator of invertebrate zoology at American Museum of Natural History, New York City, becoming associate curator in 1916.
 He was known for his interest in the genetics of Drosophila.

-Dr Frank Lutz pioneered the first nature trail in the United States.
+Lutz pioneered the first nature trail in the United States.
 An idea that spread quickly to parks across the country and the world.
 See Educational trail.
 He married Martha Ellen Brobson of Philadelphia in 1904.
 They had four children.